* Asia shares down 0.1%, Nikkei loses 0.6%

 Still, with trade talks between the United States and China expected to be held Oct.
-10-11, many market players are hoping such drastic measures on capital markets will be avoided.
+10-11, many market players are sticking to hopes such drastic measures on capital markets could be avoided.

 "At this point, markets will have to wait and see.
 Of course we need to be guarded against more crazy headlines, but this week could be a bit calmer given holidays in China.
 Economic data will likely be the main driver for markets," said Kyosuke Suzuki, director of forex at Societe Generale.